History of podcasting: Expansion

 In March 2007, after being on-air talent and being fired from KYSR (STAR) in Los Angeles, California, Jack and Stench started their own subscription-based podcast.
 At $5.00 per subscription, subscribers had access to a one-hour podcast, free of any commercials.
 They had free local events at bars, ice cream parlors and restaurants all around Southern California.
 With a successful run of 12 years and over 2,700 episodes, the Jack and Stench Show is among the longest-running monetized podcasts.

 In March 2007, the Cambridge CARET Centre also helped to give birth to the first as-live podcast channel for women politicians in the UK and globally called Women's Parliamentary Radio.
 A former BBC correspondent and political editor in the East, Boni Sones OBE, worked with three other broadcast journalists—Jackie Ashley, Deborah McGurran, and Linda Fairbrother—to create an online radio station where women MPs of all parties could be interviewed impartially.
 The MP3 files could be streamed or downloaded.
 Their resulting 550 interviews over 15 years can now be found in one of four audio archives nationally at the British Library, the London School of Economics, The History of Parliament Trust and the Churchill Archives University of Cambridge.
+Sones has also written four books about these podcast interviews and archives, which are in all the major libraries in the UK.

+In September 2008, NPR and This American Life launched "Planet Money," the first time a public radio program was launched as a podcast, not a broadcast radio show.

-Sones has also written four books about these podcast interviews and archives, which are in all the major libraries in the UK.The Adam Carolla Show started as a regular weekday podcast in March 2009; by March 2011, 59.6 million episodes had been downloaded in total, claiming a record; however, as previously mentioned, Gervais's podcast had already received five times Carolla's downloads by the time the record was supposedly set.
+The Adam Carolla Show started as a regular weekday podcast in March 2009; by March 2011, 59.6 million episodes had been downloaded in total, claiming a record; however, as previously mentioned, Gervais's podcast had already received five times Carolla's downloads by the time the record was supposedly set.
 The BBC noted in 2011 that more people (eight million in the UK or about 16% of the population, with half listening at least once a week—a similar proportion to the USA) had downloaded podcasts than had used Twitter.

 Besides the aforementioned Adam Carolla Show, 2009 saw a huge influx of many other popular new comedy podcasts, including the massively successful talk-style podcasts with a comedic bent such as WTF with Marc Maron, The Joe Rogan Experience, How Do Podcast, and the David Feldman Show.
 2009 also saw the launch of the surrealist comedy show Comedy Bang!
 Bang! (which was known as Comedy Death-Ray Radio at the time), which was later turned into a TV show with the same name.